UBC Southern District Vice President

 Prior to his time with the SSMRC, Mr. Donahou led the Arkansas Regional Council of Carpenters for 14 years to equally successful outcomes.
 When Mr. Donahou took over as EST, the Council had two health and welfare plans that were failing and no longer able to adequately provide for the Council’s members.
 Those two plans were merged into one, stronger plan, which was able to support the members and add better benefits.
 The Council also switched to week-long daytime training, affording members more opportunity to train.

 A member of the UBC since 1976, Mr. Donahou worked as a journeyman millwright, foreman, general foreman and superintendent on many nuclear and coal-burning power plants and paper mills throughout the United States.
 In 1991, he was named a business representative for millwright Local 1836 in Russellville until acquiring the EST position upon the creation of the Arkansas Regional Council in 1997.
 He is a life-long resident of Arkansas and lives in Combs, AR with his wife, Dollie.
-They are the parents of two daughters, a son and have two grandchildren.
+They are the parents of two daughters, a son and have three grandchildren.